 - i.
-At the bottom of the Oceanography webpage is a personalized dataset (.csv) with your name on it, consisting of the ocean depths (or land heights, i.e., altitudes) at 200 randomly selected locations on the earth.
-First, calculate a z-based 95% CI for μ , the mean depth of the ocean.
-Then, use the R code from the next question (or 'roll your own') to investigate (via bootstrap22) whether your n of ocean-depth measurements is large enough, and the 'parent' distribution well-behaved (CLT-friendly) enough to assure that a Gaussian- and SE-based CI for μ (the mean ocean depth) is reasonably accurate. - ii.
-Refer to the On Time data for the first 1/2 million U.S. airline flights in 2013, along with the R code supplied (these can be found in the Resources for Statistical models [mean/quantile], under Data / Data Analysis).
-Use the R code (or 'roll your own') to investigate (via bootstrap) whether n=30 is large enough, and the 'parent' distribution is sufficiently CLT-friendly to assure that a Gaussian- and SE-based CI for μ (the mean delay) is reasonably accurate.
+Select a (.csv) dataset from the list, at the bottom of this Oceanography webpage.
+Each one consists of the ocean depths (or land heights, i.e., altitudes) at 200 randomly selected locations on the earth.
+First, calculate a z-based 95% CI for $\mu$ , the mean depth of the ocean.
+Then, use the R code from the next question (or 'roll your own') to investigate (via bootstrap) whether your n of ocean-depth measurements is large enough, and the 'parent' distribution well-behaved (CLT-friendly) enough to assure that a Gaussian- and SE-based CI for $\mu$ (the mean ocean depth) is reasonably accurate. - ii.
+Refer to the On Time data for the first 1/2 million U.S. airline flights in 2013, along with the R code supplied.
+These can be found under Data / Data Analysis in this webpage.
+Use the R code (or 'roll your own') to investigate (via bootstrap) whether n=30 is large enough, and the 'parent' distribution is sufficiently CLT-friendly to assure that a Gaussian- and SE-based CI for $\mu$ (the mean delay) is reasonably accurate.
 Even though you might be tempted in this case to 'peek' at the universe of (1/2 million) observations, in practice you won't have this luxury (you will have spent your entire budget getting the n observations).